#AntiFa Trends On Twitter: Anti-Fascist ‘Alt-Left’ Group On Lauri Love’s Tweets

 BBC News, alternatively, examined the battle between AntiFa and the alt-right in the U.S., noting that the AntiFi movement has been around since the 1930s in Europe.

-The AntiFa group promoted their belief system at Clemson University, according to Heat Street.
+The AntiFa group promoted their belief system at Clemson University, reports Heat Street.

-A Nazi/AntiFa rally in Sacramento at the capitol in June has brought calls for charges, according to the Sacramento Bee.
+A Nazi/AntiFa rally in Sacramento at the capitol in June has brought calls for charges, reports the Sacramento Bee.

 White Supremacists Step Up Recruiting on Campus, Report Says: https://t.co/s2XopXxe8M #AntiFa